Ophthalmic Technician (OPH)

 This course continues to build on advanced optical skills with the addition of retinoscopy.
 Advanced supplementary testing and low vision are covered.
 Preparation for the JCAHPO COT certification exam is also included.
 (1.2) Proficiency Credit: Not Available Pass/No Credit: Not Available.

-In-District Tuition/Fees: $455 (effective 2024/25 academic year)
+In-District Tuition/Fees: $494 (effective 2026/27 academic year)

 In-district tuition rates are subject to change based on Board approval.

-Prerequisite: Grade of C or better in OPH 230.
+Prerequisite: **Effective Summer 2026, this course will be withdrawn** Prerequisite: Grade of C or better in OPH 230.

 Semester(s) Offered: Spring

-OPH 245 Ophthalmic Technician Clinical III (9.5)(0,28.5)
+OPH 245 Ophthalmic Technician Clinical III (2)(0,10)

 The student will further apply knowledge and practice skills with hands-on opportunities during clinical experiences under the supervision of a licensed ophthalmologist.
 Students work towards furthering competency and refinement of advanced ophthalmic skills.
 (1.2) Proficiency Credit: Not Available Pass/No Credit: Not Available.

-In-District Tuition/Fees: $1282.5 (effective 2024/25 academic year)
+In-District Tuition/Fees: $296 (effective 2026/27 academic year)

 In-district tuition rates are subject to change based on Board approval.

-Prerequisite: Concurrent enrollment in OPH 240
+Prerequisite: Concurrent enrollment in OPH 243 and OPH 244, or consent of instructor

 Semester(s) Offered: Spring